MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 Repeat the above steps on `mspVM2`, and then exit the ssh connection by typing `exit`.

-After two host controller are connected to `adminVM`, you should be able to see the cluster topology:
+After two host controllers are connected to `adminVM`, you should be able to see the cluster topology, as shown in the following screenshot:

 :::image type="content" source="media/migrate-jboss-eap-to-vm-manually/topology_with_cluster.png" alt-text="Screenshot of cluster topology with all hosts." lightbox="media/migrate-jboss-eap-to-vm-manually/topology_with_cluster.png":::